LucLabarriere/light-projects.nvim/README.md

 ## Disclamer

-This project has only been slightly tested on Windows, MacOS andlinux.
+This project has only been slightly tested on Windows, MacOS and linux.
 If you find bugs, please open an issue!
 It is also at the early stages of development and is subject to changes in the future